stellar/stellar-etl-airflow/README.md

 - Labels
 - PYPI packages

-Afterwards, you can navigate to the Airflow UI for your Cloud Composer environment.
-To do so, navigate to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments), and click the link under `Airflow webserver`.
-Then, pause the DAGs by clicking the on/off toggle to the left of their names.
-DAGs should remain paused until you have finished setting up the environment.
-At this point, DAGs should render successfully in the Airflow UI.

 #### **e.
 Add airflow Variables and connections in airflow UI**

 Click the Admin tab, then Connections.
 Click create, then: